 Having a main character who sits and watches the important stuff happen is boring.
 Readers want to be rooting for them to win.
 Now this doesn't mean that your other characters can never do anything interesting.
 It just means that any crucial aspect of the climax (or any important moment in the plot) has to be traced back to an action by the main character, and preferably not very far back.
 As long as you are doing that, you're going to have a main character who can hold up an exciting plotline.

-If you have a character who suits your genre, matches the age of your readers, is active in the plot, and balances out their skill level and helpfulness, then you are off to a great start at connecting to your readers and making them care about your book.
+If you have a character who suits your genre, matches the age of your readers, and is active in the plot, then you are off to a great start at connecting to your readers and making them care about your book.